rubensbiork/ampiri-android-sdk/README.md

 Make more revenue with mobile traffic while spending less time.
 Sign up for an account at [ampiri.com](https://ampiri.com)

+There is the integration tutorial video on [ampiri.com/tutorials](http://www.ampiri.com/tutorials/)

 ## Requirements and Dependencies ##

 * Android 2.3 (API Version 9) and up